Apbh/Psychic-Game/README.md

 A text editor like Visual Studio Code or Sublime Text.
 To download Visual Studio Code, please visit https://code.visualstudio.com/

-Steps to Retrieve the pages on this Repository
+Steps to retrieve the pages on this repository
-- Clone/Download the repository to your local directory via Git Bash, 'git clone (url)' -Make contributions to the index.html, style.css, game.js -Use Git Bash to add, commit and push changes to this master copy
+- Clone/Download the repository to your local directory via Git Bash, 'git clone <url>'.
+You will now have a working copy of this game in your local computer.

 ## Built With